 With predictions, you can configure Calabrio ONE to estimate a contact’s net promoter score or evaluation score.
-Based on the predicted score, you can then create a workflow that sends the contact to an evaluator.
+Based on the predicted score, you can then create an automated workflow that sends the contact to an evaluator.
 Predictions help your evaluators focus on contacts that are most likely to result in agent coaching.

 The predictive engine combines the scores from contacts over the past six months with Analytics data and creates a new model each week.
 The default day to create a new model is Sunday, but a system administrator can select a different day.